Yajaman: Plot

-Kandhavelu Vaanavarayan is a feudal chieftain, adored and respected by the people of his village near Pollachi.
+Kanthavel Vanavarayan is a feudal chieftain, adored and respected by the people of his village near Pollachi.
 He lives with his grandparents.
 Following his advice, they abstain from voting in the elections and instead, pool the money given by the candidates to get themselves some basic amenities.
 Vallavaraayan is his archenemy.
-Their enmity is further sharpened when Vaanavarayan wins the hand of Vaitheeswari, whom Vallavaraayan had also wished to wed.
-Vallavaraayan then convinces the priest of the village temple to mix poison in the holy water that Vaitheeswari drinks.
+Their enmity is further sharpened when Vanavarayan wins the hand of Vaitheswari, whom Vallavaraayan had also wished to wed.
+Vallavaraayan then convinces the priest of the village temple to mix poison in the holy water that Vaitheswari drinks.
 As a result, she becomes incapable of conceiving a baby.
-But surprisingly, Vaitheeswari soon becomes pregnant, though she has pretended with the help of the mid-wife, to do so to uphold her husband's honour.
-However, she takes poison and kills herself during the Seemantham celebration, unable to bear the grief of being incapable of giving her husband a child and on her deathbed makes Vaanavarayan swear to take Ponni as his wife.
-Vaanavarayan however refuses until Ponni agrees to marry Sembattai- Vallavarayan's henchman-who abandons her to Vallavarayan's vice.
-Infuriated, Vaanavarayan attacks Vallavarayan, but spares his life after giving him a sermon on how to win the hearts of people.
+But surprisingly, Vaitheswari soon becomes pregnant, though she has pretended with the help of the mid-wife, to do so to uphold her husband's honour.
+However, she takes poison and kills herself during the Seemantham celebration, unable to bear the grief of being incapable of giving her husband a child and on her deathbed makes Vanavarayan swear to take Ponni as his wife.
+Vanavarayan however refuses until Ponni agrees to marry Sembattai- Vallavarayan's henchman-who abandons her to Vallavarayan's vice.
+Infuriated, Vanavarayan attacks Vallavarayan, but spares his life after giving him a sermon on how to win the hearts of people.